rtang-sidney/Mushroom/README.md

 The results are compared to those from the code of Dr. Robert Bewley.

-Thanks to the help from https://github.com/TUM-E21-ThinFilms
+Thanks to Alexander Book for the help with the improvement of the code.